erwindon/SaltGUI/docs/README.md

 See [SaltGUI documentation](https://erwindon.github.io/SaltGUI/) for the complete documentation.

 IMPORTANT: since Salt version 3006, it is needed to add option `netapi_enable_clients` to allow salt-api - and thus SaltGUI - to work.
 See also https://docs.saltproject.io/en/3006.0/topics/netapi/netapi-enable-clients.html#netapi-enable-clients.
-More detailsed documentation will be added here once 3006.0 is available in regular distributions.

 ## Screenshots